Upper Swan, Western Australia: Modern era

 The Shire of Swan gazetted Upper Swan as a postal suburb in 1972.
 At this time, houses began to be constructed in the acreages around the rail siding, following the decommissioning of the rail siding in 1967.
 This established the area's first suburban community.
 Further changes came in 1988 when the portion of Upper Swan east of the river was excised to form the new locality of Brigadoon.
 During the same year, construction of The Vines country club and residential estate began on the western side of the Ellen Brook.
 The estate was subsequently also excised from Upper Swan in 1992, to form a part of the new locality of Ellenbrook.

 Clay extraction operations, a common feature of Upper Swan, had begun to increase in both land holdings and business proponents throughout the 1980s, including companies such as Midland Brick, Bristile, Metro Brick and Prestige Brick.
 This led the Environmental Protection Authority to enforce stricter approval conditions to guarantee the protection of water relationships and the Western Swamp Turtle in the area.

 Yagan Memorial Park, a tribute to the Noongar warrior Yagan was built in Belhus in 2010, close to the boundary with Upper Swan.
 The park was opened with a traditional reburial ceremony for Yagan.
 As part of the opening, the Upper Swan Bridge was renamed to the Yagan Bridge.

-Following a re-zoning effort in 2015, a group of adjoining landowners on the banks of the Ellen Brook sold their Upper Swan holdings to Satterley Property Group to form the beginning of the Clementine Estate suburban development.
+Following a re-zoning effort in 2015, a group of adjoining landowners on the banks of the Ellen Brook sold their Upper Swan holdings to Satterley to form the beginning of the Clementine Estate suburban development.
 The first lots at Clementine were released for sale in 2021.